 4 hours of online contact are required each week.
 These hours are designed to produce regular, effective contact.
 Included in these four hours are:

 - 1-2 hours will be scheduled in a synchronous (real time) format.
-The instructor will use Skype, Moodle or other real time communication software package to deliver the lesson.
+The instructor will use Skype, Canvas or other real time communication software package to deliver the lesson.
 Instructors may offer multiple options each week for students to select.
 Days and times for scheduled synchronous activities will be detailed in the Welcome Letter, which is sent to students two days before class begins.
 Orientation to the technology will be provided.

 - 2-3 hours will be scheduled in asynchronous (not in real-time) format.
 This allows the student to work on lessons and assignments anytime during the week.
 This will enable the student to interact with the professor, the course content, and other classmates throughout the week.
-Instructors will strive to develop an online learning community through the use of discussion forums via Moodle and collaborative small group work activities.
+Instructors will strive to develop an online learning community through the use of discussion forums via Canvas and collaborative small group work activities.

 Students enrolled in CHLDV 135 ONLY, please note the following: